dmoonfire/sffw/c/rembrant.markdown

   - Professional Fighter
   - Supporting Character
 ISBN: [978-04-4166-251-X]
-Summary: Rembrandt is a lieutenant in [Robert Asprin's](/t/asprin-robert/)'s series starting with [Phule's Company](/s/isbn/978-04-4166-251-X/).
+Summary: Rembrandt is a lieutenant in Robert Asprin's series starting with Phule's Company.
 She is a relatively meek woman who is willing to let others do the job for her.
 Title: Rembrandt
 ---

+Rembrandt is a lieutenant in [Robert Asprin's](/t/asprin-robert/) series starting with [Phule's Company](/s/isbn/978-04-4166-251-X/).
+She is a relatively meek woman who is willing to let others do the job for her.

 # Attitude